Developing a Foundation of Vector Symbolic Architectures Using Category Theory: Background

 \subsection{VSA Definition}

-Individual VSAs can be described by the types of vectors that they operate on and corresponding operations: similarity, bundling, binding, unbinding, and braiding\cite{gayler1998multiplicative}.
-Frady \emph{et al.} note that bundling and binding \enquote{are dyadic operations that form a ring like structure}~\cite{frady2021variable}, the desired properties of which we include in Sections~\ref{sec:desiderata} and~\ref{sec:act}.
+Individual architectures can be described by the types of vectors that they operate on and corresponding operations: similarity, bundling, binding, unbinding, and braiding\cite{gayler1998multiplicative}.
+Frady \emph{et al.} note that bundling and binding \enquote{are dyadic operations that form a ring like structure}~\cite{frady2021variable}.
 Additionally, there are operations which may assist in implementing the algebra, namely the (pseudo-)inverse of vectors, and \enquote{cleanup} operations for de-noising.
-While not commonly explicated in VSA literature, vectors can be multiplied by scalars, including negative numbers.
+While not commonly emphasised in VSA literature, vectors can be multiplied by scalars, including negative numbers.

-The vector (sub-)space, or domain manifold within, depends on the choice of operators and the space that base vectors are generated in, which can include $\{-1,1\}^{d}$\cite{gayler1998multiplicative}, $\{0,1\}^{d}$\cite{kanerva1996binary,rachkovskij2001binding,Laiho2015,frady2021variable}, $\mathbb{R}^{d}$\cite{plate1995holographic,gallant2013representing,gosmann2019vector}, and $\mathbb{C}^{d}$\cite{plate1994distributed,frady2019robust,frady2021variable}, where $d$ represents the dimensionality of our space, sometimes in the order of $10, 000$\footnote{Hence the moniker of \emph{hyperdimensional} computing.}.
+For any particular VSA, the vector space, or domain manifold within, determines the choice of operators and the space that base vectors are generated in, which can include $\{-1,1\}^{d}$\cite{gayler1998multiplicative}, $\{0,1\}^{d}$\cite{kanerva1996binary,rachkovskij2001binding,Laiho2015,frady2021variable}, $\mathbb{R}^{d}$\cite{plate1995holographic,gallant2013representing,gosmann2019vector}, and $\mathbb{C}^{d}$\cite{plate1994distributed,frady2019robust,frady2021variable}, where $d$ represents the dimensionality of our space, sometimes in the order of $10, 000$.
 It is also not unusual for there to be further constraints placed on base vectors.
 For example, the Fourier Holographic Reduced Representations (FHRR; \cite{plate1995holographic}) algebra (see Table~\ref{tab:vsa-names} for a list of VSA names and abbreviations) requires that the complex numbers comprising the vector have magnitude one, forcing all datapoints to live on a hypertorus, and HRR vectors are normalized to unit length.
-The Binary Spatter Code (BSC; \cite{kanerva1996binary}) and Multiply-Add-Permute (MAP) VSAs have atomic vectors that live on the vertices of hypercubes.
+The Binary Spatter Code (BSC; \cite{kanerva1996binary}) and Multiply-Add-Permute (MAP) VSAs require atomic vectors that live on the vertices of hypercubes.
 Other VSAs enforce sparsity~\cite{rachkovskij2001binding} or a specific block structure~\cite{Laiho2015,frady2021variable} in their atomic vectors.
 For the purposes of this document we will denote the space of vectors as $X$.
-Next, we present the VSA operations and their characteristics.